tiepdotme/samwize.com/_posts/2018-12-06-guide-to-binding-nstableview-to-nsfetchedresultscontroller.markdown

 You can populate a table view with full CRUD without writing any code.

 Ok, no code, but you need to set up quite a few things with Xcode interface builder.
+It ain't easy to navigate in Xcode, so here is a step by step guide.

 ## Array Controller